 Whether it’s from the school of thought that faux meat is too much like the real thing and the whole reason for going vegan is to stop eating meat and anything reminiscent of meat.

-Or the campers who see faux meat as being a poor substitution for “real food”.
+Or campers who see faux meat as being a poor substitution for “real food”.

-Faux meats aren’t good and they’re not bad.
-What they do is play an important role in people’s lives who happen to have a lower Healthy Eating Threshold.
+Faux meats aren’t good and they aren’t bad.
+They play an important role in people’s lives who happen to have a lower Healthy Eating Threshold.

-For Julie who has just been told by her doctor that she needs to get her cholesterol and blood pressure down and to watch out for diabetes, a meaty, teeth sinking, satisfying vegan burger is a godsend.
+For Julie, who’s just been told by her doctor that she needs to get her cholesterol and blood pressure down and to watch out for diabetes…a meaty, teeth sinking, satisfying vegan burger is a godsend.

 For Ken, he doesn’t need it.
 Good for him.

 But for the love, we’re not all Kens.
-If people find comfort in faux meats to help them eat less regular meat, it’s an awesome day in my book.
-And as the Healthy Eating Threshold gets higher, the less necessary faux meats will be because the diet will become more nutrient dense and less dependent on comforting and familiar alternatives to meat.
+If people find comfort in faux meats to help them eat less regular meat, then it’s an awesome day in my book.
+And as your Healthy Eating Threshold gets higher, the less necessary faux meats will be because your diet will become more nutrient dense and less dependent on comforting and familiar alternatives to meat.

 And once we’re running on an abundance of nutrients, amazing things start to happen and our foundation starts to feel super fucking solid.